botii16/blacksectorv/.github/ISSUE_TEMPLATE/issue-fixes.md

 ---
-name: Cheat Not Working
-about: Do these things and your cheat will work again!
+name: Issue Fixes
+about: Make sure to read this guide carefully and follow every step in order to make our cheats work the way they suppose to work.
 title: ''
 labels: ''
 assignees: ''

 ---

-Make sure to read this guide carefully and follow every step in order to make our cheats work the way they suppose to work.

 Required Guide before using our Loader: